-The pattern of building activity in New Hampshire in recent years, as evidenced by the issuance of residential building permits, has generally paralleled that of the New England region, with the exception of 2012.
+The pattern of building activity in New Hampshire in recent years, as evidenced by the issuance of residential building permits, has generally paralleled that of the New England region, with some exceptions.
 There was growth in the 1992 to 2002 period in New Hampshire, New England, and the nation.
 The number of permits and dollar value peaked in 2004 and declined in each subsequent year through 2009, increased in 2010 and declined again in 2011 in the State and the region but continued to grow for the nation as a whole.
 In 2012, while the number of permits and dollar value had increased significantly throughout the New England region and the nation, the State saw slight declines in both measures with building permits dropped to 2,296 and housing value totaled \$426 million.
 This represents a decrease of 2.1% in the number of permits, and a decrease of 1.5% in dollar value, from 2011.
 Nonetheless the number of permits and dollar value in 2013 improved significantly, along with the rest of New England region and the nation.
 Total permits increased to 2,788 and housing value totaled \$566 million in the State during 2013.
+Building permits and value continued to increase in 2014 to 3,403 and \$653 million respectively in 2014.
+This is in contrast to the New England region, which saw only a small increase in permits and a decline in value.
 Set out in the following table are the number and value of building permits issued for housing units in New Hampshire, New England and the United States.